-Do you know how to invest in real estate, evaluate property, and spot potential?
+Do you know how to invest in real estate, evaluate a property, and spot potential?
 Learn how to wholesale, invest, and change your life for the better.
-Once you can understand value, you can create enormous amounts of wealth.
+Once you can understand the value, you can create enormous amounts of wealth.

 Today, Clint Coons of Anderson Business Advisors talks to Jamil Damji, an internationally known real estate investing/wholesaling expert, about identifying real estate potential.

-Jamil is known as the “Wholesale Genie” and hosts Triple Digit Flip on A&E. Also, Jamil is a co-founder of KeyGlee, the #1 wholesale company in the world with more than 180 current franchises.
+Jamil is known as the “Wholesale Genie” and hosts Triple-Digit Flip on A&E. Also, Jamil is a co-founder of KeyGlee, the #1 wholesale company in the world with more than 180 current franchises.
 He teaches students around the world with his mentorship program, AstroFlipping, where students constantly crush their goals and find financial freedom.

 - Triple Digit Flip: Dives into and pulls back the curtain on real estate businesses

 - KeyGlee: Nationwide wholesale operation that’s franchised across the country

 - How to Find Properties: Door knocking, driving around, and developing relationships

 - Decision-Making Process: Break down reasons to wholesale or fix and flip properties